dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/getting-started.rst

 The catalog is signed with PGP and it is a good idea to set up your system to verify the integrity of the catalog.
 As the catalog itself contains hashes for all packages in the catalog this ensures you actually install the packages which were officially released.
-First you need to install ``pgp`` (of course with pkgutil!)::
+First you need to install ``gnupg`` (of course with pkgutil!)::

-  pkgutil -y -i gpg
+  pkgutil -y -i gnupg

 Then you need to import the public key::